kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 ### Branch Management Onboarding

 **Before we can grant Release Manager access to new Branch Managers, a [Release Manager onboarding issue](https://github.com/kubernetes/sig-release/issues/new?labels=sig%2Frelease%2C+area%2Frelease-eng&template=release-manager.md&title=Release+Manager+access+for+%3CGH-handle%3E) _MUST_ be opened in this repo.
-Please take a moment to do that before executing the tasks contained in the this handbook.**
+Please take a moment to do that before executing the tasks contained in this handbook.**

 ### Machine setup